mahashu/ai-hallucination-research/README.md

 Research on why large language models fabricate confident, false information, and what measurably reduces it.

 This repository holds the papers, trial dataset, and transcripts for a research project treating hallucination as a cost-structure and incentive problem, not a retrieval failure.
-Three frontier models — Gemini, ChatGPT, and Claude — were tested across multiple governance conditions, including a 19-word prompt intervention (IDK+COMP) that dropped hallucination rates by as much as 80% in testing.
+Three frontier models — Gemini, ChatGPT, and Claude — were tested across multiple governance conditions, including a 19-word prompt intervention (IDK+COMP) that dropped hallucination rates markedly in testing.

 ## Contents